aardappel/lobster/docs/source/implementation.md

 ----------------

-Lobster uses recent C++17 features, so will need Visual Studio 2022 (the free community edition will do), lastest Xcode, or a very recent GCC / Clang to be compiled.
+Lobster uses recent C++17 features, so will need Visual Studio 2022 (the free community edition will do), latest Xcode, or a very recent GCC / Clang to be compiled.

 Lobster uses OpenGL, SDL 2.x and FreeType, these are included in the repo, so should compile